Do investors need to be concerned about Newpark Resources Inc. (NR)?

-Newpark Resources Inc. (NYSE:NR) closed Thursday at $4.37 per share, down from $4.57 a day earlier.
-While Newpark Resources Inc. has underperformed by -4.38%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, NR rose by 17.16%, with highs and lows ranging from $4.91 to $2.38, whereas the simple moving average jumped by 22.78% in the last 200 days.
+As of Wednesday, Newpark Resources Inc.’s (NYSE:NR) stock closed at $4.53, down from $4.54 the previous day.
+While Newpark Resources Inc. has underperformed by -0.22%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, NR rose by 27.61%, with highs and lows ranging from $4.91 to $2.38, whereas the simple moving average jumped by 26.78% in the last 200 days.

 Sponsored